qunitjs/qunit/docs/intro.md

   toc: true
 redirect_from:
   - "/guides/"
-  - "/cookbook/"
 ---

 <p class="lead" markdown="1">

-This tutorial gets you up-and-running with QUnit in Node.js or [in the browser](#in-the-browser).
+This tutorial gets you up-and-running with QUnit in Node.js or [in the browser](./browser.md).

 </p>

-QUnit has no dependencies and supports Node.js, SpiderMonkey, and all [major browsers](#browser-support).
+QUnit has no dependencies and supports Node.js, SpiderMonkey, and all [major browsers](./browser.md#browser-support).

 ## In Node.js